The wait is over- Here is last week’s page 21, this week’s page 22 AND as a bonus- a week early, page 23!

-When I think of western comics that inspired me to co-create HOLLIDAY, one of the primary classic comics characters that come to mind is The original Ghost Rider!
+When I think of western comics that inspired Bill Woodcock and I to co-create HOLLIDAY, one that comes to mind is The original Ghost Rider!
 Created by writer Ray Krank and artist Dick Ayers (Sgt.
 Fury and his Howling Commandos, Rawhide Kid ) for Magazine Enterprises’ Tim Holt comics #11 in 1949, Ghost Rider stood out among so many Lone Ranger knockoffs, Billy the Kids, and variations on Hollywood cowboy actors and characters.
 To me he stood out for two reasons; one, the iconic all white faceless costume and horse.
 Two, because he used the trappings of horror/occult and after a time began fighting both phoney (ala Scooby Doo), weird and real and supernatural threats too.

 Images from comicbookplus.com

 Wild weird western comics!
 If you want to read the stories sampled above, they are all public domain and available at the following links: ↓ Read the rest of this entry…

 After 12 months dealing with personal issues including health- I am back producing HOLLIDAY pages!
 Turns out you can’t just put band-aids on what ails you- particularly when it’s more than 1(or5) things burning you down.
 But with many many months of various therapeutic and enchanting medicinal curatives and adjustments behind me- I am again your ink-stained scribe of pictogrammatical pulchritude!

 With dearest gratitude and Huzzars-